brunodpoliveira/OSFTest/README.md

 - H2 Database (in-memory)
 - Spring Kafka (configuration demonstrated, not active in MVP)
 - Spring Boot Actuator for monitoring
+- PostgreSQL (configuration provided, not active in MVP)

 ## MVP vs Production Setup

-For simplicity and ease of running the MVP, this project uses an in-memory queue for asynchronous messaging.
-However, the code includes commented-out configurations and implementations for using Kafka in a production environment.
-This demonstrates the knowledge and setup required for a more robust, scalable messaging solution with Kafka.
+For simplicity and ease of running the MVP, this project uses an in-memory H2 database and an in-memory queue for asynchronous messaging.
+However, the code includes commented-out configurations for using PostgreSQL as the database and Kafka for messaging in a production environment.
+This demonstrates the knowledge and setup required for a more robust, scalable solution.

-To switch to a Kafka-based implementation:
+To switch to a production-ready setup with PostgreSQL and Kafka:

+1. PostgreSQL Setup:
+   - Install PostgreSQL or set up a PostgreSQL Docker container
+   - Create a new database: `CREATE DATABASE usermanagement;`
+   - Create a user and grant privileges:
+     ```sql
+     CREATE USER youruser WITH ENCRYPTED PASSWORD 'yourpassword';
+     GRANT ALL PRIVILEGES ON DATABASE usermanagement TO youruser;
+     ```
+   - Update `application.properties` with PostgreSQL connection details
+   - Uncomment the PostgreSQL dependency in `pom.xml`
+   - Remove or comment out the H2 database dependency

+2. Kafka Setup:
+   - Install and start a Kafka broker or set up a Kafka Docker container
+   - Create necessary Kafka topics:
+     ```
+     kafka-topics.sh --create --topic user-creation-topic --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
+     kafka-topics.sh --create --topic user-deletion-topic --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
+     ```
+   - Update `application.properties` with Kafka configuration
-1. Uncomment Kafka-related code in `UserServiceImpl`, `KafkaConfig`, and `application.properties`
+   - Uncomment Kafka-related code in `KafkaConfig.kt`, `UserServiceImpl.kt`, and other relevant files
-2. Remove or comment out the `InMemoryQueueService` usage
+   - Remove the `InMemoryQueueService` and its usages

-3. Ensure a Kafka broker is running and accessible
+3. Code Changes:
+   - Update `UserServiceImpl.kt` to use Kafka instead of the in-memory queue
+   - Create a `KafkaConsumerService` to handle incoming Kafka messages
+   - Update `KafkaConfig.kt` with necessary beans for Kafka integration

+4. Testing:
+   - Update `application-test.properties` with test-specific PostgreSQL and Kafka configurations
+   - Create integration tests for Kafka message production and consumption
+   - Update existing tests affected by the change from H2 to PostgreSQL

+5. Docker Setup:
+   - Update `docker-compose.yml` to include PostgreSQL and Kafka services

+6. Documentation:
+   - Update README.md and other documentation to reflect the changes

+Please refer to the commented-out sections in the code for specific implementation details.

 ## Prerequisites